microsoft/mcsa-observability/README.md

 # Solution Approach to Observability

-This repository contains reference architecture, code sample and dashboard template for tracking Azure resources availablity (uptime/downtime) trends.
+This repository contains reference architecture, code sample and dashboard template for tracking Azure resources availability (uptime/downtime) trends.

 ## Architecture

 The following diagram gives a high-level view of Observability solution.
-[Raw Visio File](Images/architecture-raw.vsdx)
+You may download the Visio file from [here](Images/architecture-raw.vsdx)

 ![Solution Architecture](Images/architecture.png)